NathanSmallcalder/frameworks_and_languages_module/technical_report.md

 </div>
 ```
 Interpolation allows for a synchronization of variables, which removes the need for extra functions that re-render variables for HTML.
-Interpolation also provides extra functionality to evoke Javascript functions and expressions inside of data bindings.
+Interpolation also provides extra functionality to invoke Javascript functions and expressions inside of data bindings.

 References<br>
 https://medium.com/js-dojo/exploring-vue-js-reactive-two-way-data-binding-da533d0c4554<br>